 How long do sterile packages remain sterile?

 In general, the sterility of a package (e.g., pouched or wrapped instruments) is not affected by the length of time since autoclaving.
-With climate control and storage away from people, water and dirty instruments, packages will remain sterile indefinitely, or at least until the expiry date listed by the manufacturer on the packaging material.
-However, sterility can be compromised by the expiry of packaging materials or events that compromise sterility.
-Any package that has come unsealed, torn or been punctured, or is or has been wet or dropped, is no longer considered sterile.
+However, it can be impacted by the expiry of packaging materials or events that compromise sterility.